mattbeicke/swen-project/docs/DesignDoc.md

 ### Model Tier
 > _**[Sprint 1]** List the classes supporting this tier and provide a description of there purpose._

+Manager: A manager adds and removes needs from their cupboard.
+Need: A need is some item that a manager needs funded.
+User: A user can help support a manager by funding a need.
+UserDAO: The UserDAO provides functions to store and edit users.
+CupboardDAO: The CupboardDAO provides functions to store and edit the cupboard.

 > _**[Sprint 2, 3 & 4]** Provide a summary of this tier of your architecture.
 This
 > section will follow the same instructions that are given for the View
 > Tier above._